What time should I come to the church building on Sunday?

 No. Some of our attenders get dressed up while others prefer more casual attire for comfort and to be non-distracting in worship.

 How can I speak to a staff member?

 Staff members are visible and available.
-Frequently, you will find our pastors greeting people around the entrances of the worship center.
-Ask one of our members or ushers to point them out to you.
-You may also contact them during the week by phone, email, or by appointment in the church office.
+Frequently, you will find our pastor greeting people around the entrances of the worship center.
+Ask one of our members or ushers to point him out to you.
+You may also contact us during the week by phone, email, or by appointment in the church office.